 Ruggedly beautiful, effortlessly chic, and sometimes shockingly expensive, Capri is one of Italy’s most fabulous resorts.
-A small island in the Bay of Naples, it’s been an upscale holiday destination since the Emperor Tiberius made it his decadent summer playground in 27 AD.
+A small island in the Bay of Naples, it’s been an upscale holiday destination since Emperor Tiberius made it his decadent summer playground in 27 AD.
 Capri has long been famed for its glamour and style, drawing the who’s who of Europe for yachting, high-end shopping, and unparalleled nightlife, and becoming the setting for many films and novels.
-It’s also the second residence of countless artists, actors and writers from across the globe, lending the island an irresistibly hip, bohemian air.
+It’s also the second residence of countless artists, actors, and writers from across the globe, lending the island an irresistibly hip, bohemian air.

-Other fascinating sights include the Villa Jovis, the most important of the twelve villas constructed by Emperor Tiberius; the Augustus Gardens in Capri; and the twisting and turning Via Krupp, a highway that’s a work of art in itself.
+Other fascinating sights include the Villa Jovis, the most important of the twelve villas constructed by Emperor Tiberius, the Augustus Gardens in Capri, and the twisting and turning Via Krupp, a highway that’s a work of art in itself.

-Although not brought to fame until the Emperor Tiberius built summer palaces here (and foreshadowed a tourism industry that still goes strong today), Capri’s history dates to the Bronze Age, when Capri may have been joined to the mainland.
+Although not brought to fame until Emperor Tiberius built summer palaces here (and foreshadowed a tourism industry that still goes strong today), Capri’s history dates to the Bronze Age, when Capri may have been joined to the mainland.
 Throughout its history, Capri was often subject to pirate attacks and was always considered under the control of Naples.

 Gastronomy & Wine

-Local fish supplied by island fishermen (amazingly, there are still a few!) and in-season local constitute Capri’s most celebrated dishes.
+Local fish supplied by island fishermen (amazingly, there are still a few!) and in-season local constitute Capri’s most famous dishes.
 Most are simply prepared and garnished only with Olive Oil or fresh herbs, like the ubiquitous basil.

 Tiberius’ sprawling Villa Jovis, one of the best-preserved Roman villas in Italy, was built in the first century AD.
 Conceived as a fortress, it covers 7,000 square meters.
 The ruins allow you to imagine the splendor that must have once shown here.